How to Find the Best Life Insurance for Seniors and Keep Survivors Out of Debt

 If your in your 60’s you still have plenty of life insurance options, especially if you are still in good health.
 Term and permanent insurance are both still options.
 However, in your 60’s, permanent insurance is going to cost much more than a term plan.
 Mainly because the permanent plan can build cash value and it will eventually pay a death benefit.

-Up to age 60, many carriers will offer term plans as long as 20 years.
+Many carriers will offer term plans as long as 20 years in your 60’s.
 There is one carrier who will even provide a 20-year term until age 65.

 If you opt for term coverage in your 60’s, you will want to make sure you have a conversion option on your term policy.
 Like we said above this is an essential feature on policy because it gives you the ability to convert your term to a permanent plan without having to prove insurability.